 If you shop at BJ’s or Costco because you love to save, you’re probably no stranger to the power of the almighty coupon.
 Whether you’re a casual couponer or on your way to TLC reality fame, BJ’s boasts the best coupon options.
 That’s because they accept both their own coupons as well as manufacturer coupons.
 Costco does not accept manufacturer coupons.

 Anecdotally, BJ’s stores tend to be less crowded than Costco.
 If you hate crowds, BJ’s may be a better choice.
 BJ’s also offers self-checkout which smoothens the shopping experience.
 BJ’s tends to be more organized than Costco, with each aisle labeled and a general sense of flow between the various departments.

 If you work up an appetite on your bargain hunt, the food options at BJ’s vs Costco might also be important to you.
-Costco is famous for its inexpensive food court filled with products like:
+Costco is famous for its inexpensive food court filled with viagra alternatives:

 Rather than food courts, most BJ’s clubs have kiosks for other food brands like Dunkin’ Donuts, which are more expensive than Costco’s food court.

 If a flexible return policy is important to you, then Costo is king.
 While BJ’s return policy is within one year of purchase, Costco doesn’t have a hard deadline to receive a refund for returns.
 Costco’s only exception is electronics and major appliances, which can still be returned within 90 days with a receipt.

 Both stores sell similar products at discounted rates.
 Both offer you in-house dining options, even if BJ’s has slightly less variety.
 One area in which they do differ is in the perks they offer customers—BJ’s has benefits that Costco does not.
 If you shop at BJ’s, you can choose to be part of the BJ’s Perks Membership, which gives you access to a 75-page coupon book with additional discounts over and above the significant discounts already available at the store.